LGBTIQA+ people, eating disorders and body image

-Sometimes these issues, in addition to other risk factors, can lead to body image issues or an eating disorder.
+Sometimes these issues, in addition to other risk factors, can lead to mental distress, body image issues and/or an eating disorder.

 “For me, dating people of the same sex, I was always very cautious about revealing anything I was going through because I didn’t want my partner to think I was comparing our body types.
 I didn’t want my partner to now become focused on her own eating or her own body image.” -Katie

 Trans, gender diverse and/or gender fluid people

-A small, but growing body of research says that people who identify as trans or gender diverse are especially vulnerable to disordered eating.
+A small, but growing body of research says that people who identify as trans, gender diverse and/or gender fluid are especially vulnerable to disordered eating.
 While not all trans and gender diverse people experience gender dysphoria, the research suggests that gender dysphoria can play a significant role in developing an eating disorder.
 Trans and gender diverse people often feel pressure to meet societal body standards in order to have their gender identity validated.
 They may also, in the absence of affirming healthcare, engage in disordered eating behaviours to align their body with their gender identity.

 “The stories that we hear are in some ways a sign of who can then go on and get that help.
 I identify as trans masculine and non-binary – I felt services that supported people with eating disorders were for girls and women…I looked like a butch lesbian.” – Quinn

 There’s a lack of research in general around LGBTIQA+ communities, however research suggests: